microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 ## Testing

 A minimum of .NET 5.0 is required for executing the unit tests.
 Requirements:
-- NUnit test adaptor (VS Extension)
+- NUnit test adapter (VS Extension)
 - Be sure to set the default processor architecture for tests to x64 (or the giant allocation test will fail)

 ## Change Log